alefore/weblog/mentor.md

     Your mentor is taking energy to help you.
     Make sure you thank them for helping you advance faster in your career.

-Obviously, this may vary drastically depending on the type of mentorship, the culture in your organization, or personal preferences on your or your mentor's part.
+This may vary drastically depending on the type of mentorship, the culture in your organization, or your or your mentor's personal preferences.

+## Be a good mentor

+TODO: Advice for mentors.

 ## Conclusions

-TODO.
+I strongly encourage all engineers that want to continue growing to have at least one active mentorship.

+I hope the information in this document gives you concrete ideas to find a good mentor and structure your mentorship in a way that sets you up for success.